Lomads-Technologies/.github/profile/contribution.md

 # Submit a change or a new feature

-Thanks for taking the time to consider participating to Valha.
+Thanks for taking the time to consider participating to Lomads.

 This is only the beginning codebase and projects, and anyone is welcome to improve it.